-1% 14% 30% 886 1 013 the school was incorporated into Curro.
-All acquired schools have maximum of 20 learners per class, which has a direct impact on the %9 178 57 597 60 777 66 447 Acquired schools indicate the year th

-2009 and before schools have a m

-and Academy schools.

-No rental expense pursuant to the
+35 for Meridian was incorporated into Curro.
+All acquired schools of 20 learners per class, which has a direct impact Acquired schools indicate the year the school was incorporated into Curro.
+All acquired sch 2009 and before schools have a maximum of 20 learners per class, which has a direct im and Academy schools.
+No rental expense pursuant to the adoption of IFRS 16 with effect from 1 January 2019.